TOD-theses/paper-T-RACE/main.typ

 After applying the filters, 7864 transactions are part of at least one TOD candidate.
 This is, 46.8% of all transactions, that we mark as potentially TOD with some other transaction.
 Only 2381 of these transactions are part of exactly one TOD candidate.
 On the other end, there exists one transaction that is part of 22 TOD candidates.

 === Block distance
 In @fig:tod_block_dist we can see, that most TOD candidates are within the same block.
-Morevoer, the further two transactions are apart, the less likely we include them as a TOD candidate.
+Moreover, the further two transactions are apart, the less likely we include them as a TOD candidate.
 A reason for this could be, that having many intermediary transactions makes it more likely to be filtered by our "Indirect dependency" filter.
 Nonetheless, we can conclude that when using our filters, the block window could be reduced even further without missing many TOD candidates.

 #figure(
   image("charts/tod_candidates_block_dist.png", width: 80%),